statamic/docs/content/collections/docs/upgrade-guide.md

 > php please migrate:site
 > ```

+## Philosophies

+We've taken the lessons learned from years of work on Statamic v2 and updated our philosophy-level approach to flat file content management.
+These new principals guide many of the changes &mdash; breaking and otherwise &mdash; you'll find in Statamic v3.

+We don't break things for the fun of it.
+We hope that understanding these philosophies will help defuse any frustration you may encounter when faced with needing to relearn something fundamental.

+### Git changes should be as small and discrete as possible

+Wherever reasonable and possible, we will opt for patterns that result in smaller git changes, especially avoiding filename changes.
+Filename changes cause a `delete` and an `add` in your git history.
+Examples of this principal in action:

+- **Publish status** is now controlled by a YAML variable and no longer results in a file move/delete/add.
+- **Pages** and their parent/child folder hierarchies are now standard entries combined with a single YAML file that stores the tree (this feature is called [Structures](/structures)).
+Rearranging your nav results in a single file change instead of a huge file/folder wangjanglification.

+### Let's build in the open

+We're going to be setting the Github repos to public in beta and will be planning and building in the open.
+This will let us use [Composer][composer] and [Packagist](https://packagist.org) the way they were intended.

+- Statamic v3 will be installed via Composer
+- The vendor directory won't be included, making the package much, much smaller
+- Your own Statamic site repos can be `public`
+- Dependencies can be updated (to take advantage of fixes and features) without needing a Statamic core update or patch release

+### Don't reinvent Laravel's wheels

+Statamic v3 is built as a _Laravel package_ instead of a "complete" application like v2.
+This makes it drop-in friendly for existing Laravel applications and  your own Statamic sites will be much easier to extend and customize, often without needing to make addons.

+To accomplish this we've had to follow more Laravel conventions, a positive thing in many ways, but resulting in numerous small changes.
+For example...

+- Application-level configuration settings are in Laravel config files — PHP files in `config/statamic` — managed **only** on the file level.
+- Many behaviors can now be overridden in your own [service provider](https://laravel.com/docs/providers).
+- Addons will need to be [Composer][composer] packages.
+- You can swap in your own favorite template language by customizing Laravel's view handler.
+We've heard some people like [Twig](https://twig.symfony.com).

+---

 ## Breaking Changes: Core

 First, let's look at the breaking changes on the core application side.
 These would be changes that affect the control panel, front-end, cli, and generally anything that doesn't require custom PHP.